Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/darktable-nightly.md

 # DARKTABLE-NIGHTLY

- Darktable is an open source photography workflow application and raw developer
+ Darktable is an open source photography workflow  application and raw developer.

  This is the nightly build.